 Step 2.
-The department chair or program director will meet with the individual(s) making the allegation and the student’s faculty advisor to review the available information and determine the veracity of the allegations.
+The department chairperson or program director will meet with the individual(s) making the allegation and the student’s faculty adviser to review the available information and determine the veracity of the allegations.

 Step 3.
-The department chair, student and faculty advisor, whenever possible, will meet as promptly as possible after the alleged incident.
-The department chair will report to the student the facts and available information and will seek to authenticate or clarify the allegations where possible.
+The department chairperson, student and faculty adviser, whenever possible, will meet as promptly as possible after the alleged incident.
+The department chairperson will report to the student the facts and available information and will seek to authenticate or clarify the allegations where possible.
 If it is determined that there is no basis for the allegation, no further action will be taken.

 For more information regarding the procedures for handling instances of unprofessional conduct, see the current departmental student handbook, University Catalog and the College of Health Sciences Policies and Procedures for the Rush University Rules for Governance.

 An incident that affects patients’ or staff’s well-being, or the patient’s prescribed care, will be reported to the clinical instructor or preceptor immediately.
 An institutional incident report will then be completed following the policy of the health care institution or hospital in which the incident occurred.
 A duplicate of the hospital incident report, as well as a memorandum of explanation from the clinical instructor or preceptor, will be placed in the student’s clinical file, and the department chairperson, program director or clinical director will be notified immediately.
 Incidents involving gross errors in judgment or practice on the part of the student will constitute grounds for dismissal from the program.